Boardman Robinson: Career

+On 3 March 1915, Boardman Robinson of New York naturalized as a citizen of United States of America.

-In 1915, Robinson travelled to Eastern Europe on behalf of Metropolitan Magazine along with journalist John Reed.
+In 1915, Robinson traveled to east Europe on behalf of Metropolitan Magazine along with journalist John Reed.
 The pair saw first hand the effects of the European war in Russia, Serbia, Macedonia and Greece.
 In 1916 Reed's account of the journey was collected in a book called The War in Eastern Europe, to which Robinson contributed illustrations.

 On his return from Europe, Robinson worked at the socialist monthly The Masses.
 His highly political cartoons as well as the general anti-war stance of The Masses was deemed to have violated the recently passed Espionage Act of 1917, and The Masses had to cease publication.
 Robinson, along with the other defendants were acquitted on October 5, 1918.
 Following The Masses, Robinson became a contributing editor to The Liberator and The New Masses, working with former Masses editor Max Eastman.

 Robinson would later go on to teach art at the Art Students League in New York City (1919–30) and head the Colorado Springs Fine Arts Center (1936–47).
 Some of his students include Duard Marshall, James Brooks, Bill Tytla, Edmund Duffy, Jacob Burck, Russel Wright, Eric Bransby, Rifka Angel, Mary Anne Bransby, Gerhard Bakker, Bernard Arnest, and Esther Shemitz (who married Whittaker Chambers): both Burck and Shemitz contributed illustrations to The New Masses as did their mentor.)

 Robinson is also known as a muralist.
 Some of his mural commissions include works at Rockefeller Center and the Department of Justice Building in Washington, D.C., and a nine-panel mural on the History of Trade for Kaufmann's flagship department store in Pittsburgh completed in 1929.

 Robinson also illustrated several books, among them editions of Walt Whitman's Leaves of Grass (1921), Dostoyevsky's The Brothers Karamazov (1933), Edgar Lee Masters' Spoon River Anthology (1941), and Herman Melville's Moby Dick (1942).